 One may have sex with any person, needn't be their partner, spouse, beloved etc. It can also mean casual sex with anyone.
 While making love is generally referred to intercourse with a partner, spouse or beloved.
 In simple words, with one you care for or are emotionally attached to.

 Having sex doesn't extend beyond sexual intercourse and more often than not, there isn't any emotion between the couple.
-On the hand, emotional attachment is there when making love.
+On the hand, emotional attachment, including infatuation in the beginning of a relationship, is there when making love.
 It is sharing over all intimacy.
 Some people also suggest that making love is an expression of love though having sex isn't because love might not be involved.

 Having sex may just satisfy one's sexual urge while making love may please a person's physical, emotional, sexual and mental urges.
 It can be said that having sex is merely restricted to a physical act while making love goes to include other urges also.